 Northeast winter family vacation road trips, including ideas for Christmas in the Northeast.

 Disclosure: Affiliate links within.
-Purchasing and/or clicking on some of the links in this post helps support Family Travel Magazine®.
+Purchasing and/or clicking on some of the links may result in a commission paid to us at no additional cost to you.
 Some of these Northeast winter getaways trips were provided at no cost or minimal cost for purposes of review.
 All opinions are our own, and we’ve editorially selected these winter getaways.

 Northeast Winter Vacations